gimm-institute/february-2023-colombia-workshop/docs/a07-bankCapital.md

 | $\nu$            | Shape parameter: makes the curve asymmetric, heavy left/heavy right |
 | $\underline rx$  | Lower bound                                                  |
 | $\overline rx$   | Upper bound                                                  |

-The same non-linear function (with different parameterization) is used to link probability of default to macroeconomic conditions.

 --------------------------------------------------------------------------------